-MEASURE: NUMBER OF EXISTING UNITS ADAPTED TO HIGHER PRIORITY NEEDS assisted through the Health Services and Priority Placement programs, as well as through the Seniors' Supportive Housing Program and other partnership initiatives.
+MEASURE: NUMBER OF EXISTING UNITS ADAPTED TO HIGHER PRIORITY NEEDS grams, as well as through the Seniors' Supportive Housing Program and other partnership initiatives.

 This measure looks at BC Housing's performance in ensuring that those most in need receive priority for housing assistance through the conversion, adaptation or re-targeting of existing social housing units.
 Partnerships, including those with local health authorities, government ministries, local agencies and service providers, are critical to achieving our targets.